SvenMichaelKlose/tunix/src/tunix/README.md

 5. "NIOPAGES": Number of IO pages.
 6. "UIOPAGES": Number of used IO pages.

-### "GM": Multi-task
+### "GM": Set Mode (task-switching).

+Enables or disables task-switching for the current process.
+It is disabled if the seconday address of the system call is 0.
+That shoud be done sparingly in a multi-tasking environment.
-Enables task-switching which is the default.
-Task switches are scheduled before system calls return.
+Switches are scheduled before system calls return and are highly unpredictable.

 Processes that did not free the screen will have that switched in for the time they are running.

-### "GS": Single-task

-Disables task-switching.
-Should be used sparingly.

 ### "GX": Shut down